vgurianov/srt/docs/index.md

 ## 1. Simulation model
 We use Unified Process and it is reflect in structure of site.
-Unified Process include 4th  workflow: Requirements, Analysis, Design and Realisation.
+Unified Process include 4th  workflows: Requirements, Analysis, Design and Realisation.

 1.1.Use-Case Model
 Use case model is function requirements to software.